 Foods to Eat on a Hypothyroidism Diet

-Here are the top foods in a hypothyroidism diet to start the healing process:
+What foods are good for an underactive thyroid?
+Here are the top foods for a hypothyroidism diet to start the healing process:

 Coconut oil — This provides medium-chain fatty acids in the form of caprylic acid, lauric acid and capric acid, which support a healthy metabolism, increase energy and fight fatigue.
 A staple of the hypothyroidism diet, coconut oil is easy to digest, nourishes the digestive system and has antimicrobial, antioxidant and antibacterial properties that suppress inflammation.
 Coconut oil helps improve immunity and can increase brain function, endurance and mood while stabilizing blood sugar levels.